How to Remove Water Spots from Your Boat and Prevent Them for Good

 Step 2: Use a Specialized Cleaning Solution

-Next, mix a Solution: Combine equal parts of white distilled vinegar and water in a spray bottle or bucket.
+Mix a Solution: Combine equal parts of white distilled vinegar and water in a spray bottle or bucket.
 For stubborn spots, you can use undiluted vinegar.
-For convenience and optimal results, choose products with gentle, non-abrasive formulas explicitly designed for gel coat, fiberglass, and painted surfaces.
-Ideally, opt for options that include a built-in sealant or wax for added protection and shine.

 Test the solution on a small, inconspicuous area first to ensure it doesn’t damage the boat’s finish.